Has Brexit killed the booze cruise? How to get the most out of a French shopping trip

 For anyone unfamiliar with this very British tradition, a booze cruise amounts to a short trip by ferry from Britain to France with the sole aim of buying vast quantities of cheap alcohol.
 This was to be our maiden voyage.

 We checked our diaries and booked a car ferry to Calais, with the sole intention of raiding one of the port’s giant hypermarkets on arrival and filling our boot (along with the back seats) with as much cut-price wine as we could carry.
-To add some much-needed glamour to the trip we also made a reservation for the night at a hotel a 20-minute drive along the coast.
+To add some much-needed glamour to the trip, we also made a reservation for the night at a hotel a 20-minute drive along the coast.

-We then booked the in-laws for childcare, and began dreaming of a full wine rack, living out its full potential.
-By our estimations we would return to the UK with around 200 bottles.
+We then booked the in-laws for childcare and began dreaming of a full wine rack living out its full potential.
+By our estimations, we would return to the UK with around 200 bottles.

 But we hit an immediate snag.
-In the almost two-year fog of Covid-19 we had forgotten about the implications of Britain leaving the European Union.
+In the almost two-year fog of Covid-19, we had forgotten about the implications of Britain leaving the European Union.
 In short, Brexit is bad news for wine racks.
 Were we still part of the EU, my partner and I would have been able to return to Dover with as much alcohol as we could cart, so long as it was intended for our own consumption.

-Post January 2021, however, things are a lot less generous.
+Post-January 2021, however, things are a lot less generous.
 Brexit reintroduced strict limits on what you can bring back from the EU, restrictions that have not been in place since 1993.
 These days, you can bring back 18 litres or 24 bottles of wine; for beer the limit is 42 litres; spirits are capped at four litres total; while sparkling wine is a strict nine litres or 12 bottles.

 Fortunately, those limits are per person not per car, something we only realised once we were already on the ferry over.
 Suddenly, our miserly alcohol allowance doubled before our eyes.
 The excitement was only tempered by the thought that we should have crammed my teetotal but allowance-boosting sister in.

 Our ferry departed Dover at 9.15am, landing in Calais at 11.45am local time.
-We had taken advice from friends ‒ booze-cruise aficionados ‒ on the best hypermarché to visit and so it was that we made a beeline for the rather unglamorous Carrefour at Cité Europe, a shopping centre less than a 10-minute drive from the ferry port.
+We had taken advice from friends – booze-cruise aficionados – on the best hypermarché to visit, and so it was that we made a beeline for the rather unglamorous Carrefour at Cité Europe, a shopping centre less than a 10-minute drive from the ferry port.
 It is one of the biggest hypermarchés in France.

-Our plan was to loads up on bottles first, have a cheap lunch somewhere nearby afterwards, and then drive the 20 minutes to La Ferme du Vert, the former Napoleonic farmhouse (now B&B) we’d booked in the village of Wierre-Effroy.
+Our plan was to load up on bottles first, have a cheap lunch somewhere nearby afterwards, and then drive the 20 minutes to La Ferme du Vert, the former Napoleonic farmhouse (now B&B) we’d booked in the village of Wierre-Effroy.

 According to our estimates, our haul would have cost double that at our local Sainsbury’s.
 It certainly felt like a bargain as we wrestled it back to the car.

-After a ravenous-at-this-point lunch at a slightly ropey Japanese joint in the same shopping centre ‒ you might want to find somewhere more Francophile friendly ‒ we headed to our overnight base.
+After a ravenous-at-this-point lunch at a slightly ropey Japanese joint in the same shopping centre – you might want to find somewhere more Francophile-friendly – we headed to our overnight base.
 Delightfully, this involved following a tranquil road that meandered through pretty French villages and alongside cow-grazed fields.
 Our restocking mission complete, it dawned on us that we were in France, with potential fun to be had.

 For the hardened booze cruiser, an overnight stay isn’t essential; you could conceivably get the ferry over at a comfortable 8.30am and back at 7pm, with plenty of time for lunch and shopping in between.
 But the surrounding Calais countryside is lovely (and underrated); and, babysitters arranged, we were very grateful for the downtime.